Riziki Kiseto

 Riziki Kiseto (born 14 October 1989) is a Tanzanian cricketer.
 He played in the 2014 ICC World Cricket League Division Five tournament.
-In July 2018, he was part of Tanzania's squad in the Eastern sub region group for the 2018–19 ICC World Twenty20 Africa Qualifier tournament.
+In July 2018, he was part of Tanzania's squad in the Eastern sub-region group for the 2018–19 ICC World Twenty20 Africa Qualifier tournament.
 In October 2021, he was named in Tanzania's Twenty20 International (T20I) squad for their matches in Group B of the 2021 ICC Men's T20 World Cup Africa Qualifier tournament in Rwanda.
-He made his T20I debut on 2 November 2021, for Tanzania against Mozambique.
+He made his T20I debut on 2 November 2021 against Mozambique.
 Later the same month, he was named as the vice-captain of Tanzania's squad for the Regional Final of the 2021 ICC Men's T20 World Cup Africa Qualifier tournament, also in Rwanda.